carpentries-incubator/data-harvesting-for-agriculture/_episodes/02-WeatherData.md

 > > The date is reported as the year and day of the year.
 > > Other variables include day length, precipitation, solar radiation, snow water equivalent, maximum temperature, minimum temperature, and vapor pressure.
 > > The units for the variables are given after the variable name.
 For example, day length is in seconds and solar radiation is in watts per square meter.
 While precipitation and temperature have intuitive names, vapor pressure and snow water equivalent are not so apparent.
 > > Use the `daymetr` [vignette](https://cran.r-project.org/web/packages/daymetr/vignettes/daymetr-vignette.html) to understand the meaning of these variables.
 > >
 > {: .solution}
 {: .challenge}

 > # Dates in Dataframes
->
+> **DENA: What's the goal here?
+What are we going to be doing with the dates once we have them?
+A sentence or two about that would help with contextualizing it rather than jumping into the fact that R has it without telling us how we'll use it.**
-> There is a class within R for dates.
-Once a column is of the `date` class, we can subset
+> There are many operations we might do with dates, such as eliminating the dates outside of the growing season, but there is a class within R for dates.
+Once a column is of the `date` class, we can perform actions
+> like ordering the data by time, finding the data in a certain time period, or calculating the days between two dates.
-> or order the dataset by time. `as.Date()` converts a column to a data, but here if we try
+> The function `as.Date()` converts a column to a date, but here if we try
 > the command `weather_data$date <- as.Date(weather_data$yday)`, we will receive an error
 > saying an origin must be supplied.
 >